haystack-hq/cli/docs/source/guides/index.md

 ```
-$ hs stack start
+$ hs start -h

-Usage: $ stack start [options]
+  Usage: start [options]

   Launch a stack

   Options:

-    -b, --background				Start stack in the background instead of holding up your terminal
-    -i, --identifier [value]		Name of your stack.
-If omitted a name will be created
+    -i, --identifier [value]  name of your stack.
+If omitted, the folder name will be used
-    -l, --local						Start the stack on your local machine not in the cloud
-    								Defaults can be changed in preferences
-    -c, --cloud-provider			The cloud provider to use.
-If omitted your default cloud provider will be used
-    -x, --exclude-mount				No file system mounts to the stack will be created
+    -x, --exclude-mount       no file system mounts to the stack will be created
-    -p, --package					Specifiy a HayStack package on GitHub
-    -h, --help              		Print usage information
+    -h, --help                output usage information

 ```

 ---

-## stack list
+## list

 List all your running stacks.

 ```
-$ hs stack list
+$ hs list -h

-Usage: list|ls [options]
+Usage: list|ls

   List active stacks